 Now the parable is this: “The kingdom of heaven is likened unto a man which sowed good seed in his field (Matthew 13:24).”
 “He that soweth the good seed is the Son of man (Matthew 13:37).”
 The interpretation of this parable needs to start off by acknowledging that the sower is a priest or a religious leader, because the male gender is used in prophecy to represent religious leaders.
 Crediting the sower with being the Son of man, means that he understands Jesus’ doctrine: he is in Christ, and the Holy Spirit is in him.
 The work of a “sower” pertains exclusively to one specific message, therefore this believing priest is teaching the congregation how to receive the Holy Spirit.
 “The good seed are the children of the kingdom (Matthew 13:38).”
 Because there is “good seed,” the seed itself becomes evidence that God has approved of this man’s message, for good seed only happens because God causes a good message to be received into the hearts and minds of believers.

 “The field is the world (Matthew 13:38).”
-There are important understandings which can be learned from each of the two words which are used to describe the place where the sower is sowing his message.
+There are important understandings which can be learned from each of the two words that were used to describe the place where the sower is sowing his message.
 First of all it is important to acknowledge that everyone, from all the people who have forgotten God, unto all the people who have drawn near to him, everyone is said to be “in the world.”
 “I pray not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil (John 17:15).”
 “As he is, so are we in this world (1John 4:17).”
 “Ye shine as lights in the world (Philippians 2:15).”

-When scripture sounds its alarm against “loving the world,” it is insinuating that believers can corrupt themselves if they love and accept the philosophy of a religious doctrine over what God’s word says.
+When scripture sounds its alarm against “loving the world,” it is insinuating that believers can corrupt themselves if they love and accept the laws of a religious doctrine over what God’s word truly says.
 “Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men (Colossians 2:8).”
 “Full well ye reject the commandment of God, that ye may keep your own tradition (Mark 7:9).”
 God plans to overthrow the practices of every religion, therefore every profitable believer should be studying the scriptures, and increasing their understanding of what God's word truly says.
 “Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him… The world passeth away, and the lusts thereof: but he that doeth the will of God abideth for ever (1John 2:15-17).”
 “The fashion of this world passeth away (1Corinthians 7:31).”
 “Whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith (1John 5:4).”
 Believers need to overcome their religious doctrines.

-Despite seeming to the contrary, God has used the Assyrian to fulfill his word.
+Despite those things which seem to the contrary, God has used the Assyrian to fulfill his word.
 His ways have resulted in a delightsome field.
 “Be not afraid, ye beasts of the field: for the pastures of the wilderness do spring, for the tree beareth her fruit, the fig tree and the vine do yield their strength (Joel 2:22).”
 “Your vine shall not cast her fruit before the time in the field (Malachi 3:11).”
 “You shall go out with joy… and all the trees of the field shall clap their hands (Isaiah 55:12).”

 The parable continues: “But while men slept, his enemy came and sowed tares among the wheat, and went his way (Matthew 13:25).”
-Confirming that men are sleeping is evidence that some Christian leaders are not preparing truths for end times.
+Confirming that men are sleeping is evidence that some Christian leaders are not preparing themselves for end times.
 “The tares are the children of the wicked one; the enemy that sowed them is the devil (Matthew 13:38-39).”
 Who is the devil that sowed these tares?
 He is anyone who stood before the Lord’s congregation and rehearsed old religious doctrines which are contrary to God’s will for these times.
 Every uninformed teacher is subjecting God’s people to deceit and confusion.
 Evidence of God’s opinion on the matter, resounds in the words: “I have a few things against thee, because thou hast there them that hold the doctrine of Balaam… So hast thou also them that hold the doctrine of the Nicolaitans, which thing I hate.
 Repent; or else I will come unto thee quickly, and will fight against thee with the sword of my mouth (Revelation 2:14-16).”

 “Tares are the children of the wicked one (Matthew 13:38).“ The parable word “tares” represents confused believers which sat in the congregations of sowers, but they received the Holy Spirit when the adversary of the Lord taught them his religious doctrine, and his old traditional ways.
-Tares are, by the design of their father, eager to contend for their religious beliefs and wickedly opposed to conversion.
+Tares are, by the design of their father, eager to contend for their religious beliefs, and wickedly opposed to conversion.
 “The wicked… go astray as soon as they be born, speaking lies (Psalm 58:3).”
 “I beseech thee, look upon my son… A spirit taketh him… and it teareth him… As Jesus was yet a-coming, the devil threw him down, and it tare him (from Luke 9:38-42).”

 “Wheat” on the other hand, is a name which represents good believers who perceive God’s hand in the activities of end times.
 These believers rejoice, and are eager and ready to come into the Lord's house for healing, and for greater understanding.
-God placed the name "wheat" upon the righteous because of the correlation between wheat and bread: the awakenings of the multitudes, and multitudes of people which will come into the house of the Lord, will be the sign, and the bread of enlightenment which will convince many of the naysayers.
+God placed the name "wheat" upon these believers because of the apparent relationship between wheat and bread: the awakenings of the multitudes of people which will come into the house of the Lord, will be the sign, and the bread of enlightenment which will convince many of the naysayers.
 “Therefore they shall come and sing in the height of Zion, and shall flow together to the goodness of the Lord, for wheat, and for wine, and for oil, and for the young of the flock and of the herd: and their soul shall be as a watered garden; and they shall not sorrow any more at all (Jeremiah 31:12).”

 The parable continues: “But when the blade was sprung up, and brought forth fruit, then appeared the tares also (Matthew 13:26).”
 The blade is the anticipated sign which identifies that it’s harvest time.
 “Then shall appear the sign of the Son of man in heaven (Matthew 24:30).”
 Certain men are waiting for this sign.
 “Be patient… unto the coming of the Lord.
 Behold, the husbandman waiteth for the precious fruit of the earth, and hath long patience for it (James 5:7).”
 Their patience was a calculated part of God’s plan, for a season of patient waiting fulfills scripture.
 Patience insured that every priest had an opportunity to hear God’s plan.
 Men are waiting because God seemingly suggested that people should wait for a prophet’s words to come to pass, before they regard his message.
 “When a prophet speaketh in the name of the Lord, if the thing follow not, nor come to pass, that is the thing which the Lord hath not spoken, but the prophet hath spoken presumptuously: thou shalt not be afraid of him (Deuteronomy 18:22).”
 Wherefore the Assyrian and his fellows thought it necessary to keep the controversial parts of God’s message silent until after they had seen the Lord’s sign.
 “I tell you before it come, that, when it is come to pass, ye may believe (John 13:19).”